Skip to main content

 Celtic Linguistics

-Professor David Willis works on morphosyntactic variation and change using corpora of Celtic languages, especially Welsh and Breton.
-As part of his research project ‘The history of pronominal subjects in the languages of northern Europe’, he is collaborating with researchers at Humboldt University Berlin to compare patterns of change in subject pronouns in Celtic and Slavonic languages and in the history of English.
-Dr Mark Darling, researcher on that project, has research interests in early Celtic verbal morphology and Irish-language corpora.
+Professor David Willis works on morphosyntactic variation and change using corpora of Celtic languages, especially Welsh and Breton, and has recently completed the research project ‘The history of pronominal subjects in the languages of northern Europe’ in collaboration with researchers at Humboldt University Berlin involving material from Celtic, Slavonic and English.

 Return to top